Clumps in High-Redshift Galaxies: Mass Scaling and Radial Trends from JADES: Results

-The resulting clump mass function is well described by a single power law with $\alpha = -1.50^{+0.19}_{-0.17}$.
+The resulting clump mass function is well described by a single power law with $\alpha = -1.50^{+0.18}_{-0.17}$.
 This slope is fully consistent with the canonical hierarchical prediction of $\alpha \simeq -1.5$ \citep[e.g.,][]{hopkins_general_2013}, although is shallower than the self-similar expectation ($\alpha=-2$), and is steeper than a top-heavy case ($\alpha=-1$).
 For comparison, Figure~\ref{fig:mass_function} also shows reference slopes from previous studies: $\alpha = -1.85 \pm 0.14$ from the model-based clump analysis of \citet{kalita_clumps_2025}, and $\alpha = -1.7 \pm 0.1$ from lensed high-redshift galaxies \citep{dessauges-zavadsky_first_2018}.
 Overall, the JADES clump mass function aligns with hierarchical fragmentation and is broadly consistent with measurements of $\alpha=-1.50\pm 0.14$ at $1<z<2$ in \citet{kalita_near-ir_2025}.
+We have verified that this slope remains stable against reasonable variations in mass threshold and redshift range, and that residual incompleteness primarily affects the normalization rather than the differential slope (Appendix~\ref{sec:app_completeness}).

 Our result favors a scenario in which clumps form through a combination of stochastic fragmentation and regulated collapse, shaped by turbulence, disk instability, and local gas conditions, rather than a purely merger-driven or self-similar process.
 This interpretation aligns with high-resolution simulations of unstable disks at high redshift, including those from the VDI and FIRE frameworks, which typically predict clump mass-function slopes in the range $\alpha \sim -1.3$ to $-1.5$ \citep[e.g.,][]{ceverino_rotational_2012, tamburello_clumpy_2017, mandelker_giant_2017}.